 I like to rely on word-of-mouth, referrals, and friends passing along my business.
 Do you know how far word can travel on social media?
 Seeing your business name at the bottom of a website can attract many more clients.
-Creating a beautiful design and header that awe the business owners clientage is bound to get you a referral or two.
+Creating a beautiful design and header that awe the business owners clientage are bound to get you a referral or two.

-But it’s not all about making that buck, is it.
+But it’s not all about making that buck, is it?

 Building relationships are!
 If you have a business but you never network with others in a friendly, compassionate manner, you’re bound to fail.